Use HostPath volumes

 • Enhance security isolation

-• Mount as read-only: If your application only needs to read node data, mount the volume as read-only by setting readOnly: true in the volumeMounts section.
-This prevents accidental modification of files on the host node.
+• Mount as read-only: If the application only reads node data, set readOnly: true in the volumeMounts section to prevent accidental writes to the host node.

-• Follow the principle of least privilege: Avoid mounting the root directory (/) or sensitive system directories, such as /etc and /var, on the host node.
-Use a dedicated directory for the HostPath volume.
+• Follow least privilege: Avoid mounting the root directory (/) or sensitive directories such as /etc and /var.
+Use a dedicated directory.

 • Monitor node resources

-• Monitor the host disk: A container that writes to a HostPath volume consumes the disk space of the node.
-Set up monitoring and alerting for disk partitions to prevent nodes from failing due to disk exhaustion.
+• Monitor the host disk: Containers writing to a HostPath volume consume node disk space.
+Set up monitoring and alerting for disk partitions to prevent disk exhaustion.

-• Evaluate I/O impact: Frequent read and write operations on a HostPath volume consume the I/O resources of the node, which may affect other pods or even the stability of the kubelet.
-You should evaluate the performance impact.
+• Evaluate I/O impact: Frequent reads and writes on a HostPath volume consume node I/O resources, which may affect other pods or kubelet stability.
+Evaluate the I/O impact before using HostPath in production.

-• A HostPath volume binds a pod directly to the physical storage of a specific node.
-This means that data in a HostPath volume is tied to that node and is not persisted if the pod is rescheduled to a different node.
+• A HostPath volume binds a pod to the physical storage of a specific node.
+Data is tied to that node and unavailable if the pod is rescheduled elsewhere.

-• HostPath volumes are not suitable for stateful applications that require high availability and persistent storage, such as databases or caches.
+• Not suitable for stateful applications requiring high availability, such as databases or caches.

-• Data in a HostPath volume exists only on a single node.
-When a pod is rescheduled to another node due to a failure or update, access to the original data is lost.
+• Data exists only on a single node.
+When a pod is rescheduled to another node, access to the original data is lost.

-• Allowing a pod to access the file system of a host node breaks the isolation boundary of the container.
-If misconfigured (for example, by mounting the root directory /) or if the container itself has a vulnerability, the security and stability of the node can be compromised.
+• Accessing a host node's file system breaks container isolation.
+If misconfigured (for example, mounting the root directory /) or if the container has a vulnerability, node security and stability can be compromised.

-• It is not suitable for nodes with a read-only root file system, such as ContainerOS.
+• Not suitable for nodes with a read-only root file system, such as ContainerOS.

 FAQ